justquery-me/justqueryme/README.md

 SELECT SUM(SALES) FROM SALES WHERE SALES_DATE BETWEEN ...
 AND ...
 GROUP BY ...

+## How to Contribute

+This project is on the initial stages and we need help with the general design approach for the machine learning portion.
+If you have the experience and would like to contribute, please subscribe to justqueryme-development@googlegroups.com.

+As we evolve the project further, we will certainly welcome contributions around the AI and non-AI aspects of the project.

 ## A VERY simple idea of architecture until we have more time to document the "real thing"

 - NLP Processor